fplll/fplll/README.md

 ### Windows 10 ###

-Windows 10 has the "Windows Subsystem for Linux", which essentially allows you to use Linux features in Windows without the need for a dual-boot system or a virtual machine.
+Windows 10 has the "Windows Subsystem for Linux"(WSL), which essentially allows you to use Linux features in Windows without the need for a dual-boot system or a virtual machine.
 To activate this, first go to **Settings** -> **Update and security** -> **For developers** and enable developer mode.
 (This may take a while.)
 Afterwards, open Powershell as an administrator and run

 	Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux